NeotropicSAS/kuwaiba-docs/tutorials/src/dev/how-to-create-a-new-module/README.md

 - persistence.
 - (`Your module name`), for this example renthouse.

+> **Note**
+>
+>   Verify that your Packages follow this structure:
+>
+>   org.neotropic.kuwaiba.modules.YOUR_PACKAGE
+>

 | ![Rent House Structure](images/rent_house_structure.png) |
 |:--:|
 | ***Figure 7: Rent House Packages Structure*** |

-Create the following Classes within the previously created packages:
+Create the following Classes within the previously created Packages:

 | ![Classes of each Package](images/rent_house_files.png) |
 |:--:|
 | ***Figure 8: Classes of each Package*** |

+- persistence
+  - `RentHouseService`: The RentHouseService class is a Spring service component to facilitate interaction with inventory objects.
+- renthouse
+  - `RentHouse`: The RentHouse class is a Spring component to define a specific module within the Kuwaiba application.
+  - `RentHouseLayout`: This class is designed to define the layout structure for the Rent House module.
+  - `RentHouseUI`: The RentHouseUI class is a Vaadin UI component designed to provide the user interface for the Rent House module.

+Later, we will write the code that should go into each class.

 ### Persistence API

 Contains the definition of the classes and interfaces necessary for communication with the database.
-For this purpose, Kuwaiba uses the Persistence API, which allows you to manage data in the database.
+For this purpose, **Kuwaiba** uses the **Persistence API**, which allows you to manage data in the database.

-Open the **Persistence API** Application in the **Core Modules** of the Main Kuwaiba Application:
+Open the **Persistence API** Application in the **Core Modules** of the Main **Kuwaiba** Application:

 | ![Persistent API](images/kuwaiba_persistence_api.png) |
 |:--:|